-(1) Appointed counsel shall furnish the party represented, upon written request, with a copy of motion papers and briefs filed for the party on the appeal, and shall send the party a copy of the court's decision when issued; the clerk will send appointed counsel an extra copy of the decision for this purpose.
+(1) Appointed counsel shall furnish the party represented, upon written request, with a copy of motion papers and briefs filed for the party on the appeal, and shall send the party a copy of the court's decision when issued.

-Rev.: 8/07 Addendum Five
+Rev.: 10/23 Addendum Five

-- (2) Appointed counsel shall appear for oral argument only when directed by the court. - (3) In the event of affirmance or other decision adverse to the party represented appointed counsel shall promptly advise the party in writing of the right to seek further review by the filing of a petition for writ of certiorari with the Supreme Court. - (4) Appointed counsel shall advise the party represented in each case that, if the party wishes to file a petition for a writ of certiorari with the Supreme Court, the party may have the right to do so without prepayment of fees and costs or giving security therefor. - (5) No appointed representative under this rule shall accept a payment from or on behalf of the person represented in this court without prior authorization by a United States circuit judge.
+- (2) Appointed counsel shall appear for oral argument only when directed by the court. - (3) In the event of affirmance or other decision adverse to the party represented appointed counsel shall promptly advise the party in writing of the right to seek further review by the filing of a petition for panel rehearing or a petition for rehearing en banc in this court, or a petition for writ of certiorari with the Supreme Court. - (4) Appointed counsel shall advise the party represented in each case that, if the party wishes to file a petition for a writ of certiorari with the Supreme Court, the party may have the right to do so without prepayment of fees and costs or giving security therefor. - (5) No appointed representative under this rule shall accept a payment from or on behalf of the person represented in this court without prior authorization by a United States circuit judge.